LifeBogger presents the Full Story of a Brazilian Football Legend best known by the Nickname; “The Complete Package”.

 Like many before him, Rivaldo found in football a game he loved and a hope for his salvation.
 However, the hardship of his childhood almost ruined his dreams.

-The soccer legend was previously married to his first wife, Rose Ferreira, for ten years which spanned from 1993-2003.
+The soccer legend was previously married to his first wife, Rose Ferreira, for ten years which spanned from 1993 to 2003.
 His marriage was filled with controversies as he was severally accused of being a cheat.

-It was reported that Rose Ferreira walked out on their marriage after a cheating scandal that plagued Rivaldo.
+It was reported that Rose Ferreira walked out of their marriage after a cheating scandal that plagued Rivaldo.

 This caused a marriage separation and divorce.
 Rose became the mother of two of his children (son Rivaldinho and daughter Thamirys).
 They are pictured all grown up below;

 At the time of divorce, when both kids were very young, Rose took them back to Brazil from Milan where her ex-husband played.

-Unfortunately, Rivaldo ex-wife is dead.
+Unfortunately, Rivaldo’s ex-wife is dead.
 The reason for death is currently unknown.
 Rivaldo revealed this news in an Instagram post on 14th January 2015.

-After their divorce, Rivaldo went play for Greece taking one of his two girlfriends.
+After their divorce, Rivaldo went to play for Greece, taking one of his two girlfriends.
 This time, it was the one he loved the most.

 She took very good care of him as seen in the photo aside.
 This made Rivaldo marry her.
 He also gave her a big stake in the Brazilian club he owned.

 Still, on the appointment, Rivaldo made Eliza replace Wilson Bonetti, who was a prosecutor for 20 years and his lawyer that have fought all his legal battles, including that of his ex-wife.

 With his lovely Eliza Kaminski Ferreira, Rivaldo fathered two sons; (João Vitor Ferreira, Isaque Ferreira) and two daughters namely; Thamirys Borba Ferreira and Rebeca Rebeca Ferreira.
 Below is a picture of his family.

 Did you know?… Rivaldo made history as the only father ever to play together with his son (from his late ex-wife), and both surprisingly scored in the same game and in his club.